Frequently Asked Questions

 In people with diabetes, an eye disease known as diabetic retinopathy is caused by damage to the small blood vessels in the retina.
 Loss of vision may result.
 It can get worse after removal of the lens, and glaucoma may start to develop.
 Diabetes can affect the eye at any age.
 If you are a juvenile onset with diabetes you could notice changes at 10 or 12 years old, sometimes even earlier.
 With adults it will usually take an onset in their 60s or later.
 Once established, it is important to monitor once a year.

 Can cataract surgery be done on a patient who has diabetes or macular degeneration?

-Yes, we do cataract surgery on patients with diabetes or macular degeneration every day.
-There are special considerations on patients with other diseases.
-But we do it all the time and the results of the patients still tend to be extremely good.
+Yes, we perform cataract surgery on patients with diabetes or macular degeneration every day.
+There are special considerations for patients with other diseases that will be discussed at the time of your visit, but the results tend to be quite favorable.

 Can I have cataract surgery if I have had a previous LASIK surgery, Blade-Free CustomVue LASIK or PRK?

-- Yes, this is being seen more and more now.
+Yes, you can still have cataract surgery if you have a history of LASIK, and this is occurring more frequently than ever.
 There are some special considerations when in terms of accuracy and types of lens implants that we choose to use.
 It can be extremely successful in patients that have had previous surgery and help achieve your glasses free, best vison.